Contact

 Performance

-The following information was extracted from Sanford Limited's full year results, released on 15 November 2024:
+The following information was extracted from Sanford Limited's half year results, released on 15 May 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.